-1 vision six of such section shall be made to a person designated to 2 receive such report in the rules and regulations of the state commission 3 of correction, or in any county or city where there is a department of 4 correction, to the head of such department.
+1 vision six of such section shall be made to a person designated to 2 receive such report in the rules and regulations of the state commission of correction, or in any county or city where there is a department of 4 correction, to the head of such department.

-- 2. Notwithstanding any other section of law to the contrary, subdivi-6 sion thirty-three of section two of this chapter, and subparagraphs (i), (iv) and (v) of paragraph (i) and subparagraph (ii) of paragraph (l) of subdivision six of section one hundred thirty-seven of this chapter 9 shall not apply to local correctional facilities with a total combined 10 capacity of five hundred inmates or fewer. - § 14.
-This act shall take effect one year after it shall have become a 11 12 law.
+- 2. Notwithstanding any other section of law to the contrary, subdivision thirty-four of section two of this chapter, and subparagraphs (i), (iv) and (v) of paragraph (j) and subparagraph (ii) of paragraph (m) of subdivision six of section one hundred thirty-seven of this chapter shall not apply to local correctional facilities with a total combined capacity of five hundred inmates or fewer. - 11 § 14.
+This act shall take effect one year after it shall have become a 12 law.